HeardLibrary/digital-scholarship/pubs/omeka/index.md

 2. Uploads the files to the S3 raw image source bucket.
 3. Create a metadata CSV file called `upload.csv` filled in based on the codes in the ID and values hard-coded in the script.
 The CSV is saved in the data directory specified by the `DATA_PATH` constant in the script.

 6\.
 Open the `upload.csv` file using a spreadsheet editor like Libre Office Calc.
 Check that the Dublin Core:Language value is correct.
 Some automatically assigned types (e.g. sketch) may not actually have writing on them and should have the value deleted.
 Add the Dublin Core:Title value to all item records.
 It is best if the titles are unique and succinctly descriptive, although uniqueness is not required by Omeka.
 Add the Dublin Core:Date and Dublin Core:Description values if available.
 Examine the tags list (comma separated) and add or remove any as appropriate.
 Save the file in CSV format with UTF-8 encoding.
-Here is an [Example](https://github.com/baskaufs/bassettassociates/blob/1ebeee057edd22f8f71067a1028f3e46d0fba487/data/upload.csv) of a completed metadata upload file.
+Here is an [example](https://github.com/baskaufs/bassettassociates/blob/1ebeee057edd22f8f71067a1028f3e46d0fba487/data/upload.csv) of a completed metadata upload file.

 7\.
 Before doing the CSV import for the first time, check to make sure that one of the `upload_url` values actually retrieves the designated file.
 If it does not, make sure the file has actually been uploaded into S3 using the AWS online console.
 Check that the `Object URL` for the file matches the value in the CSV and that the bucket is identified as having Access: Public.

 8\.
 Log in to the Omeka site as an administrator or Super User.
-Add a public collection for the images if there isn't already one.
+Add a public collection for the images you are going to upload if there isn't already one.

 9\.
 Click on the CSV Import option on the left pane.
 Browse to the `upload.csv` file and select it.
-Select "Still Image" as the item type.
+Select `Still Image` as the item type.
 Select the collection you just created.
-Check the "Make All Items Public?" checkbox.
+Check the `Make All Items Public?` checkbox.
 Click `next`.

 10\.
 Because the column headers in the CSV match the standard metadata field names, they should all be matched except for two.
-For upload_url, check the "Files?" checkbox.
-For the tags, check the "Tags?" checkbox.
+For upload_url, check the `Files?` checkbox.
+For the tags, check the `Tags?` checkbox.
 Click the Import CSV File button.

-11\.You can refresh periodically to watch the upload progress.
-If the number of files in a batch are few and the file sizes are relatively small (<20 MB), the import usually works without any problems.
+11\.You can refresh the page periodically to watch the upload progress.
+If the number of files in a batch are few and the file sizes are relatively small (< 20 MB), the import usually works without any problems.
 If the process crashes or hangs, you may need to go into AWS and reboot the EC2 instance.
 In the EC2 control panel, check the box for the instance and select `Reboot instance` from the `Instance state` dropdown.
 Be patient and eventually the site will come up again.
 Check the items and delete items from the incomplete upload.
 Then start the upload again.
 The status of the incomplete upload will stay at "In Progress" forever but don't worry about it.

 12\.
 At this point, the items should be created and assigned to a collection, with the image file uploaded and viewable on the item page.
 The original image and the derived lower-resolution JPEG images will be in the S3 Omeka storage bucket you set up (`bassett-omeka-storage` in the examples).
 The versions will be stored in folders called `fullsize`, `original`, `square_thumbnails`, and `thumbnails`.
 As noted previously, the files will be named using an opaque identifier assigned by Omeka (e.g. `04864eefe984b71b50412faa2e65606d.jpg`).
 The files that you uploaded to the raw image source bucket (`bassettassociates` in this example) will still be there.
 In theory, you don't need them any more and could delete them.
 However, S3 storage costs are so low that you probably will just want to leave them there.
 Since they have meaningful file names and a subfolder organization of your choice, they would make a pretty nice cloud backup system that is independent of the Omeka instance.
 After your archive project is complete, you could change the raw image source bucket over to one of the cheaper, low-access types (like Glacier) that have even lower storage costs than a standard S3 bucket.
 Because both buckets are public, you can use them as a means of giving access to the original high-res files by simply giving the Object URL to the person wanting a copy of the file.

 13\.
 If you want to maintain an association between the original identifiers/file names and the opaque identifiers assigned by Omeka, you can optionally add a final step to your workflow.
 The CSV Export Format plugin allows you to export metadata about items as a CSV downloaded to your local computer.
 The annoying aspect of this is that you can only export data about items that are viewable on a single page of items (the `Select all x results` button does not seem to work for me).
 You can improve the situation by increasing the number of items displayed per page by going to the Appearance menu of the admin page, clicking on the Settings tabe, and then increasing the number for `Results Per Page (admin)`.
 To download the metadata, scroll to the bottom of the page containing the items you care about and click on the `csv` link after `Output Formats:`.
 It doesn't matter if other items that you don't care about are included.
 Put the resulting `export.csv` file into your local data directory.

 14\.
 Run the script [extract_omeka_csv_export_data.py](https://github.com/baskaufs/bassettassociates/blob/main/code/extract_omeka_csv_export_data.py).
 It will extract the item numbers and Omeka image IDs for the uploaded images and put them in the empty columns of the `identifiers.csv` file that you created earlier.
-It will also concatenate the newly written items from the `upload.csv`` file to the end of a file called `items.csv`.
+It will also concatenate the newly written items from the `upload.csv` file to the end of a file called `items.csv`.
 NOTE: you should run this script after each batch is uploaded since the `omeka_upload_data.py` script overwrites any previous `upload.csv` file.

-15. **Backing up data**.
+15\. **Backing up data**.
 There are two mechanisms for backing up your data periodically.

 The most straightforward is to create an Amazon Machine Image (AMI) of the EC2 server.
 Not only will this save all of your data, but it will also archive the complete configuration of the server at the time the image is made.
 This is critical if you have any disasters while making major configuration changes and need to roll back the EC2 to an earlier (functional) state.
 To create an image, go to the EC2 control panel, check the box to the left of your instance name, then from the `Actions` menu, click `Images and templates`.
 Then select `Create image`.
 This will create both an "image" and a "snapshot".
 Give the image a name and detailed description and leave all of the other settings at their defaults.
 Click `Create image`.
 If you ever need to restore an image, click `AMIs` from the menu on the left (under `Images`).
 Select the checkbox of the image you want, and click the `Launch instance from AMI` button.

-A simpler way to back up the item metadata is to push the `items.csv` and `identifiers.csv` files to GitHub after each CSV import.
+A simpler way to back up the item metadata is to push the `items.csv` and `identifiers.csv` files to GitHub after each CSV import ([example](https://github.com/baskaufs/bassettassociates/tree/main)).
 Any set of rows from the `items.csv` file can be saved as `upload.csv` and be used to re-upload those items onto any Omeka instance as long as the original files are still in the raw source image S3 bucket.
 The `identifiers.csv` file documents the link between the file identifiers you assigned and the opaque IDs assigned to the media items by Omeka.
 This information would be especially useful if you did not keep the originally uploaded files, since it would allow you to find the appropriate files in the `original` folder of the S3 Omeka storage bucket.
 Of course, if you make manual edits to the metadata, the metadata in the `items.csv` file would be stale.

 ## Enable IIIF tools

 There are two Omeka plugins that add International Image Interoperability Framework (IIIF) capabilities.

 The [UniversalViewer plugin](https://omeka.org/classic/plugins/UniversalViewer/) allows Omeka to serve images like a IIIF image server and it generates IIIF manifests using the existing metadata.
 That makes it possible for the Universal Viewer player (included in the plugin) to display images in a rich manner that allows pan and zoom.
 This plugin was very appealing to me because if it functioned well, it would enable IIIF capabilities without needing to manage any other servers.
-I was able to install it and the embedded Universal Viewer did launch, but the images never loaded.
+I was able to install it and the embedded Universal Viewer did launch, but the images never loaded in the viewer.
 Despite spending a lot of time messing around with the settings, disabling S3 storage, and launching a larger EC2 image, I was never able to get it to work, even for a tiny JPEG file.
 I read a number of Omeka forum posts about troubleshooting, but eventually gave up.

 If I had gotten it to work, there was one potential problem with the setup anyway.
 The t2.micro instance that I'm running has very low resource capacity (memory, number of CPUs, drive storage), which is OK as I've configured it because the server just has to run a relatively tiny MySQL database and serve static files from S3.
-Presumably this plugin would also have to generate the image variants that it's serving on the fly and that could max out it out quite easily.
+But presumably this plugin would also have to generate the image variants that it's serving on the fly and that could max out the server quite easily.
 I'm disappointed that I couldn't get it to work, but I'm not confident that it's the right tool for a budget installation like this one.

-I had more success with the [Iiif Toolkit plugin](https://omeka.org/classic/plugins/IiifItems/).
+I had more success with the [IIIF Toolkit plugin](https://omeka.org/classic/plugins/IiifItems/).
 It also provides an embedded Universal Viewer that can be inserted various places in Omeka.
 The major downside is that you must have access to a separate IIIF server to actually provide the images used in the viewer.
 I was able to test it out by loading images into the Vanderbilt Libraries' Cantaloupe IIIF server and it worked pretty well.
-However, setting up your own Cantaloupe server on AWS does not appear to be a trivial task and because of the resourcing issues I just described, it would probably cost a lot more per month to operate than the Omeka site itself.
+However, setting up your own Cantaloupe server on AWS does not appear to be a trivial task and because of the resources required for the IIIF server to run effectively, it would probably cost a lot more per month to operate than the Omeka site itself.
 (Vanderbilt's server is running on a cluster with a load balancer, 2 vCPU, and 4 GB memory.
-All of these increases over a single t2.micro instance involve a significantly increased cost.)
+All of these increases over a basic single t2.micro instance would involve a significantly increased cost.)
 So in the absence of an available external IIIF server, this plugin probably would not be useful for an independent user with a small budget.

 One nice feature that I was not able to try was pointing the external server to the `original` folder of the S3 storage bucket.
 That would be a really nice feature since it would not require loading the images separately into dedicated storage for the IIIF server separate from what is already being provisioned for Omeka.
 Unfortunately, we have not yet got that working on the Libraries' Cantaloupe server as it seems to require some custom Ruby coding to implement.